 About

-Ecola Point is a Marine Conservation Area
+Ecola Point is a designated Marine Conservation Area

 Marine Conservation Area regulatory restrictions vary by site.
 Ecola Point is designated as such to preserve and strengthen the ecological integrity of the site through education, monitoring, and implementation of an ecosystem-based management system.
 No change to fish harvest beyond baseline ODFW regulations.
 No take of invertebrate or marine plant harvest in the intertidal except for single mussels for recreational bait and scientific research permits*.